 Before you go, please, remember that you are significant and a very powerful person.
 Say it with me, “I am a very significant and powerful, no matter what.”
 Good!

 Now you may read my bio and/or go back to “welcome home” in the menu to read my blogs, say something, and share what you liked reading.
 You can also ask a question or leave a suggestion in the menu and I will get back to you.
 Cheers!

 Kingsley Essegbey has served as the Assistant Director (Research Scientist) of NYU Africa House, a Provost Institute on the New York University, Washington Square campus.
 In this capacity he also coordinated several research based programs for Development Research Institute and Center for Technology and Economic Development.

-Kingsley Essegbey is the Assistant Director/Assistant Research Scientist of New York University Africa House, a Provost institute on the New York, Washington Square campus of the university.
-Kingsley received a Master of Arts degree in Bioethics from New York University which has enhanced his integrative thinking skills and positioned him to assist in diverse research projects related to bioeconomics, local governance, environmental ethics and policy all focusing on sustainable rural development.
+Kingsley received a Master of Arts degree in Bioethics from New York University which enhanced his integrative thinking skills and positioned him to assist in diverse research projects related to bioeconomics, but specifically focused on commodities exchanges, land rights, mobile market information systems, environmental ethics and policy all focusing on sustainable rural development.